extendssoftware/atto/README.md

 # AttoPHP

-Atto is a tool based on the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to configure, route and render a website with ease.
+AttoPHP is a tool based on the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to configure, route and render a website with ease.

 - [Introduction](#introduction)